Cartesian exponentiation and monadicity: Pushforward along a cocartesian fibration

 \begin{defn}[exponentials] For $p \colon \qE \tfib \qB$ either a cartesian or cocartesian fibration and $q \colon \qF \tfib \qB$ an isofibration, define to be the image of $q$ under the composite functor

-Note that by the adjunctions $\Sigma_p \dashv p^* \dashv \Pi_p$, if $r \colon \qG \tfib \qB$ is also a cartesian or c ocartesian fibration, there are natural isomorphisms and the left-hand isomorphism still holds in the case where $r \colon \qG \to\qB$ is a mere functor, whose domain need not even be a quasi-category. \end{defn}
+Note that by the adjunctions $\Sigma_p \dashv p^* \dashv \Pi_p$, if $r \colon \qG \tfib \qB$ is also a cartesian or cocartesian fibration, there are natural isomorphisms and the left-hand isomorphism still holds in the case where $r \colon \qG \to\qB$ is a mere functor, whose domain need not even be a quasi-category. \end{defn}

-\begin{prop} If $p \colon \qE \tfib \qB$ is a cocartesian fibration and $q \colon \qF \tfib \qB$ is a cartesian fibration, then \eqref{eq:exponential} is a cartesian fibration.
-The cartesian 1-arrows are those maps
+\begin{prop} If $p \colon \qE \tfib \qB$ is a cocartesian fibration and $q \colon \qF \tfib \qB$ is a cartesian fibration, then \eqref{eq:exponential} is a cartesian fibration whose cartesian 1-arrows are those maps that transpose to define functors that carry $p$-cocartesian lifts of $b$ to $q$-cartesian lifts of $b$.